COVID-19 Information and Safety Guidance

 Please refer to the Office of Human Resources' webpage regarding Flexible Work Guidelines and Procedures for Requesting Reasonable Accommodations.
 Research Foundation employees should consult the RF CUNY website.

 PCR tests are available to all CUNY students and employees at no cost.
 In addition to the COVID-19 testing site located at the Graduate Center on the first floor, there are 19 other COVID-19 testing sites at locations across CUNY.
-Any CUNY student or employee who needs to be tested for any reason may walk into a site, provide their CUNY ID (EMPLID) or RF ID, and get tested.
+Any CUNY student or employee who needs or wants to get tested may walk into a site, provide their CUNY ID (EMPLID) or RF ID, and get tested.
 Results are made available through your Cleared4 account within 24 to 48 hours.

-The Graduate Center is currently following CDC guidelines regarding exposure to COVID-19, quarantine, and isolation requirements.
+The Graduate Center, along with the City University of New York, is currently following CDC guidelines regarding exposure to COVID-19, quarantine, and isolation requirements.

 If you test positive for COVID-19